hurshd0/train_ml_with_github_actions/README.md

 2. To install dependencies do `pipenv install`
 3. To activate virtual environment do `pipenv shell`
 4. Run Jupyter Notebook by `jupyter notebook` command
-5. Run `tox` to train ML model and generated reports and pipeline is saved in `titanic_model/trained_model_artifacts`
+5. Run `tox` to train ML model and generate reports, and pickled model saved in `titanic_model/trained_model_artifacts`

 #### Project structure
 ```